Adult Havanese

 Puppies are not 100% potty trained.
 We strive to get them the knowledge and we are diligent about getting them to understand but with a new home, new changes, it will take time and you being aware and consistent.
 By the time they leave our homes, they will be pretty accurate to a pad and partly accurate to outside.
 Our goal is to make the transition for both the pup and you an easy one.
 We also believe in getting the pup to sleep through the night by extending their feeding time and having very active play sessions just before bed.
 You may want to do the same at first to help them sleep soundly.
 As their bladder grows, their sleep pattern grows naturally but play sessions for us is just a part of loving interaction.
 This crew is doing rather well in the night time sleeping department.

-Initially you may have to leave the odor in the area that you want them to go in order for them to get the idea.
+Initially you may have to leave the odour in the area that you want them to go in order for them to get the idea.
 We often leave pads that have a little urine on them to attract the others to the pad.
 It works.
 Also, walks are needed and desired by your little one gradually working up the distance as they get older.
 They will go on walks if they need to go.
 Many people use a walk as a way for them to release their energy but also to go.
 Therefore you cover two needs at once.
 A walk creates a healthy mind and body and helps your little one totally bond to you.
-If you haven't already 'got' it, we are advocates of walks and we do manage to walk twice a day with all of them.
-When your little ones get older, we will place a collar on them and a leash several times before they come to you so they get used the experience at least to a some extent.
+If you haven't already 'got' it, we are advocates of walks and we do recommend walks at least twice a day.
+When your little ones get older, we will place a collar on them and a leash several times before they come to you so they get used the experience at least to some extent.

 If you are away at work, find someone to take your little one out mid-day or come home and use an x-pen set-up like we have.
 Your pup will feel comfort early on and as it gets better at 100% hitting the pad, you can expand its exposure to the rest of the house when you are away.